What is Litecoin (LTC)?

 - The supply, demand, maturity, utility and liquidity of Litecoin;

-- Legal and regulatory risks associated with Litecoin, including any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of Litecoin.
+- Legal and regulatory risks associated with Litecoin, including any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of Litecoin; and

-Like all other crypto assets, there are some general risks to investing in Litecoin.
+Like all other crypto assets, there are some general risks to investing in LTC.
 These include short history risk, volatility risk, liquidity risk, demand risk, forking risk, cryptography risk, regulatory risk, concentration risk, electronic trading risk and cyber security risk.
-Each of these risks are described in more detail in our in-app Product Disclosure.
-Further, the Litecoin community is not under any legal or regulatory obligation to disclose material information to the public regarding community activities.
-Holders of Litecoin have no recourse to the Litecoin community or Wealthsimple if the cryptocurrency declines in value for any reason.
+Please review the Wealthsimple Crypto Product Risk Disclosure for additional discussion of general risks associated with the crypto assets made available through the platform.

 We emphasize that this Crypto Asset Statement is not exhaustive of all risks associated with trading Litecoin.
 Investors should perform their own assessment to determine the appropriate level of risk for their personal circumstances.